thehillbeyondthisone/Xanalytics/README.md

 The **XP Metrics** dashboard is designed to give you a live, at-a-glance view of your progress.
 It automatically detects different types of experience points from the log and calculates useful metrics based on that data.

-#### Understanding the Main Display

-At the top of the panel, you'll find four key indicators for the main types of XP: General XP, Alien XP (AXP), Shadowknowledge (SK), and Research.
-Each one shows:

-* **Total**: The total amount of that XP type you've gained since you started the session.
-This is the big number.
-* **Last 10 min Rate**: The first `/hr` number shows your XP gain rate calculated based *only on the last 10 minutes*.
-This is your current, "right now" efficiency.
-It reacts quickly if you switch to a more or less effective activity.
-* **Session Rate**: The second `/hr` number is your average gain rate calculated over your *entire session*.
-This gives you a broader picture of your overall efficiency since you started tracking.
-* **Last**: This shows the value of the most recent XP gain, letting you see the reward from your last action.

 #### Setting Goals and Tracking ETAs

 The three goal cards (for XP, AXP, and SK) turn the tool into a powerful planning utility.